Slat walls are sometimes used for portable craft show displays. I've seen them most frequently used at longer indoor shows.

-Here's a great leather goods booth made entirely from slat walls.
+Here's an impressive leather goods booth made entirely from slat walls.
 This display is sturdy, professional and highlights the products for sale.

-First, I love these hats.
+First, I love the hats featured in this next booth.
 I bought one for myself after years of looking for a sun hat that was both cute and actually fit my big head.

 This display is simple and works well.
 The mirrors secured to the panels allow customers to try on and check the look of any hat they like.
-The hooks on the panel display each hat in a way that it can be seen and is given its own place of importance.
+The millinery hooks on the panel are specifically designed for displaying hats.
+They do a great job of giving each hat its own place of importance.